jax.numpy.polymul

 jax.numpy.polymul(a1, a2, *, trim_leading_zeros=False)[source]#

-Setting trim_leading_zeros=True makes the output match that of numpy.
+• trim_leading_zeros (bool) – Default is False.
+If True removes the leading zeros in the return value to match the result of numpy.
 But prevents the function from being able to be used in compiled code.
 Due to differences in accumulation of floating point arithmetic errors, the cutoff for values to be considered zero may lead to inconsistent results between NumPy and JAX, and even between different JAX backends.
 The result may lead to inconsistent output shapes when trim_leading_zeros=True.

 Note